 General Instructions

 Boards must be aware that The Workforce Information System of Texas (TWIST) is the primary repository for WIOA eligibility determination data.
 Documentation logs are used in support of data entry into TWIST and when data entry into TWIST is delayed.
 Each log provides a comprehensive list of WIOA eligibility criteria aligned with the acceptable associated source documentation, as outlined in the Data Validation Resource Document.
-Boards may adopt TWC policy and use the sample documentation logs or they may develop more restrictive policies and create their own logs or adjust the sample forms as needed to reflect local policy.
+Boards may adopt the sample documentation logs, create their own logs, or adjust the sample forms as needed to reflect local policy.

 At a minimum, documentation logs must contain the following: